andyfv/neighborhood-map/README.md

 4) Start the application:

-* The service worker is only enabled in the production environment,so if you want to use it build the project first.
+* The service worker is only enabled in the production environment, so if you want to use it build the project first.
 For more information check [Making a Progressive Web App](https://goo.gl/KwvDNy).

         npm run build
         npm install -g serve